uriparser/uriparser.github.io/src/pages/welcome.md

 supports Unicode, and
 is licensed under the [New BSD license](https://github.com/uriparser/uriparser/blob/master/COPYING).

-There are a number of [applications and libraries using uriparser](doc/users/), as well as [bindings and 3rd-party wrappers](doc/bindings/). uriparser is [packaged in major distributions](doc/packages/).
+There are a number of [applications, libraries and hardware using uriparser](doc/users/), as well as [bindings and 3rd-party wrappers](doc/bindings/). uriparser is [packaged in major distributions](doc/packages/).